Kealy, Western Australia

 Kealy is a suburb of the Western Australian city of Busselton.
 At the 2021 census, it had a population of 1,119.

 The Australian Broadcasting Corporation has a radio transmitter there.
 The area is being developed for residential uses relating to the nearby suburb of Vasse.
+On 1 August 2023, the boundary between Kealy and Vasse was moved north to Bussell Highway for easier recognition.